Tianaisbck/Tianaisbck/README.md

 - 👋 Hi, I’m @Tianaisbck
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...data science and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ... christianagodday8@gmail.com

 <!---